richardhamme/terraform-jenkins-project/README.md

 # JenkinsProject
 Jenkins Project / Author : Richard Hamme

 This project provisions a multi-node Jenkins cluster using Docker.

 Provisioning Instructions

-1) Download or clone the Github reposity to a local folder
+1) Download or clone the Github reposity to a local folder.

 2) Download the Terraform executable from Hashicorp and copy to the local folder with the downloaded scripts. https://www.terraform.io/downloads.html